-As of September 30, 2020, the Company and its subsidiaries maintain a 401(k) Plan (the "401(k) Plan"), a defined contribution and supplemental pension plan for the benefit of its eligible employees.
+As of September 30, 2021, the Company and its subsidiaries maintain a 401(k) Plan (the "401(k) Plan"), a defined contribution and supplemental pension plan for the benefit of its eligible employees.
 The Company may provide a discretionary matching contribution of a participant's elective contributions under the 401 (k) Plan.
-The Company recorded related expense of \$1.2 million in fiscal 2020 and \$577 thousand in fiscal year 2019.
-The increase was primarily due to headcount growth from the S3 acquisition.
-A participant is always fully vested in his or her elective contributions and vests in Company matching contributions over a four year period.
+The Company recorded related expense of \$1.5 million in fiscal 2021 and \$1.2 million in fiscal year 2020.
+The increase was primarily due to headcount growth from the IBA acquisition.
+Participants are always fully vested in their elective contributions and vests in Company matching contributions over a four year period.